 Court Records are public records.
 They include a case file containing a docket and any filings and documents filed in the court case.
 You can access your court records on their website, or at the Sevier County Clerk of Court office in the jurisdiction where the case was filed.

 Each state keeps a record of someone’s criminal past.
 These state databases are all linked so you are able to track criminal histories from any other state.
 You are able to go to courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you might have to pay a fee for a more intensive search.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you will be able to find out if someone has been arrested, charged, or convicted for any crimes, which can include: